 Our destination this morning is Angkor Wat, the jewel in the great Angkor crown, the world’s largest religious building, and Southeast Asia’s premier sight.
 Our guide will interpret its long bas relief galleries, distinctive corncob prangs, and concentric walls and moats: which together constitute a metaphor for the Buddhist cosmos.
 Lunch is Khmer style in a local restaurant in the forest.
-Enjoy a spread of great local food followed by a nap lazing in a hammock or chat with the Cambodians dining there.
 In the afternoon we’ll head to Banteay Srie, a small but intricately carved temple complex considered to be the jewel of Khmer architecture.
 Additionally, the journey to and from Srie affords opportunities to see village life.

 Day 3 Siem Reap 2/24

 Ta Prohm; Angkor Thom

 Today’s highlights include photogenic Ta Prohm and world-famous Angkor Wat.
 Ta Prohm (made famous in the movie Tomb Raider) was left in its natural state, overwhelmed by the jungle.
 The roots of giant trees weave in, on, and through the temple ruins and walls of the complex.
 We’ll take plenty of free time here for photographers to record these iconic Angkor images.
 After a mid-day break we’ll visit Angkor Thom, a royal city encompassing famous Bayon & Baphuan temples, the Elephants and Leper King Terraces, and the oft-photographed South Gate.
 The Bayon is a popular favorite with labyrinthine passages to explore and multiple towers – each with 4 enigmatic Khmer faces.
 The south gate may well be the most photographed destination at Angkor.
 Its massive “4-face” tower and “tug-of-war” warrior balustrades adorn many books and brochures.
-Tonight we’ll indulge in a traditional dinner and enjoy a classical Khmer dance performance.
+Tonight we’ll indulge in a traditional dinner while enjoying classical Khmer dance.

 [Itinerary details & hotels subject to change]